If your pet has a pre-existing condition, you can still get pet insurance - but generally not for that condition.

-There are several good reasons to choose a pet insurance policy as early as practicable.
-One of the biggies is that you’re less likely to have a claim refused because the condition you’re getting treatment for was classified as “pre-existing”.
-However, even if you only decide to purchase cover for your furry friend after they've suffered from health problems, it may still be possible to obtain pet insurance with pre-existing conditions on record.
+There are lots of good reasons to get a pet insurance policy as early as possible - and one of the biggest is that you’re less likely to have a claim refused because the condition you’re getting treatment for was classified as “pre-existing”.
+However, even if you only decide to purchase cover for your furry friend after they've suffered from health problems, it's still a good idea to get pet insurance before other pre-existing conditions develop.

 What is a pre-existing condition?